Tarasenko, Sobotka lift Blues over NHL-worst Avalanche

-ST. LOUIS (AP) -- Vladimir Tarasenko netted a go-ahead goal 79 seconds after Vladimir Sobotka scored in his first NHL game in three years, lifting the St. Louis Blues over the Colorado Avalanche 3-2 on Sunday in the regular-season finale for both teams.
+ST. LOUIS (AP) -- Vladimir Sobotka felt as though he never left St. Louis.

+The Blues winger, who spent the last three seasons playing in Russia, scored in his first game back to lift the Blues over the Colorado Avalanche 3-2 on Sunday in the regular-season finale for both teams.

 The Blues have won 15 of their last 19 games.
 They'll open the postseason with a best-of-seven series against Minnesota.